FDA Part 11 for Medical Device Manufacturers: Are You Complying With These Four Critical Requirements?

 2. Complying with Electronic Signature Requirements

 There’s more to this than meets the eye.
-Electronic signatures need to include the printed name of the signer, the date and time of the signature, and the meaning of the signature (reviewed, approved, drafted by, etc.).
-A few other important points to note.
-First, a signature must be unique to a specific individual and cannot be signed as “QA Manager” or “Regulatory Department.”
+Electronic signatures must include the printed name of the signer, the date and time of the signature, and the relevance of the signature (reviewed, approved, drafted by, etc.).
+There are a few other important points to note.
+First, an electronic signature must be unique to a specific individual and cannot be signed as “QA Manager” or “Regulatory Department.”
 Second, you are required to have a written policy that holds signatories accountable for any actions initiated under their signature.
 Third, the signature must be linked to a specific document and include the date and time signed.

-A common red flag that could catch the attention of an FDA inspector includes a mixture of documented reviews and approvals, some of which are electronically scanned while others are paper-based and stored in binders.
+A common red flag that could catch the attention of an FDA inspector includes a mixture of documented reviews and approvals, some of which are electronically scanned while others are paper based and only stored in binders.
 This commonly occurs between different areas of the organization.
 There is a difference between electronic signatures and scanning signatures on hard copy documents; those scanned documents become electronic records.
 Organizations must be clear on when they are truly using electronic signatures versus when a signed document becomes an electronic record.

 The problem with this scenario is that because the paper records were scanned and stored electronically – and those documents are used to perform regulated activities – the company is obligated to comply with Part 11.
 Electronic signatures and handwritten signatures executed to electronic records are held to the same standard of compliance.

-This is an FDA term that refers to the underlying requirements set forth in the Food, Drug, and Cosmetic Act, the Public Health Service Act, and other FDA regulations.
+“Predicate rule” is an FDA term that refers to the underlying requirements set forth in the Food, Drug, and Cosmetic Act; the Public Health Service Act; and other FDA regulations.
 It refers to any FDA regulation that includes record-keeping requirements such as what records must be maintained, the contents of those records, signature requirements, and duration of record retention.
 Any requirement in Part 11 is always associated with a predicate rule; this means that if another regulation requires records to be maintained electronically, then Part 11 would apply.